tensorleap/tensorleap/examples/coco/README.md

 <img alt="BWcluster" height="300" src="./coco/images/b_w_cluster.png" width="400"/>

-This cluster not only captures the single channel B&W images, but also those images with a small variation in [hue](https://en.wikipedia.org/wiki/HSL_and_HSV).
+This cluster not only captures grayscale images, but also RGB images with a small variation in [hue](https://en.wikipedia.org/wiki/HSL_and_HSV).

 <img alt="BWclusterpoints" height="400" src="./coco/images/b_w_cluster_points.png" width="700"/>

-In fact, viewing the cluster in Tensorleap's `cluster analysis` shows that the vast majority of images (colored red) 3-channel RGB imagees.
+In fact, viewing the cluster in Tensorleap's `cluster analysis` shows that the vast majority of images are RGB image, and not grayscale (plotted as red dots above)

-If we compare B&W images to RGB images we see that, on average, our loss on RGB images is lower:
+If we compare grayscale to RGB images we see that, on average, our loss on RGB images is lower:

 <img height="550" src="./coco/images/b_w_loss.png" width="700"/>

 #### 'Vehicle-like' clusters
-Our model latent space have multiple semantically meaningful vehicle clusters
+Our model latent's space have multiple semantically meaningful vehicle clusters
 #### Bicycle cluster

 <img height="400" src="./coco/images/Bicycle_cluster.png" width="400"/>